MatiasPickett/mirakan-wiki/content/Introduction to the Campaign.md

 These Elves were part of a great Empire from across the ocean and in the following years a War ensued.
 This war led to the fall of the Human **Kingdom of Kath**, and the founding of a new Capitol to this colony of the Elven Empire in **New Olencia**.

+Along with these Elves came a plethora of new species that also started to call this new continent home, refer to the "[[Mirakas]]" page for more information.

 ## Beginning

 All Player Characters will start in the small fishing town of [[Warmshore]].

+When you want to start making your character, please read the [[Character Creation]] page.